Module Code | STU11004 |

 - L02: Compute the simple and compound interest of any amount of money, the value of an annuity and the payment of an amortised loan.

-- L03: Identify and solve problems using dynamic programming.
+- L06: Identify and solve problems using different programming strategies (Both Semesters).

-- L07: Explain risk averse and risk prone behaviour, give examples of each and demonstrate that decreasing marginal worth leads to risk averse behaviour.
+- L07: Explain risk averse and risk prone behaviour.

 Module Content

 This module covers a range of subjects in Management Science at an introductory level.
 The objectives of the module are to give students an overview of the subject, to teach important basic techniques and introduce systematic thinking about problems.
-The first semester begins with the topic of the time value of money, and then looks at the theory of queues, classic network problems, inventory control and then finishes with dynamic programming.
-The second semester looks at basic forecasting, linear programming and the different decision making tools used in Management Science .
 The module will use real-world Management Science problems to illustrate concepts and models.

 Teaching and learning Methods